-Working on shifts can give you a greater amount of responsibility.
+- Working on shifts can give you a greater amount of responsibility.
 This is because, when working on late or night shifts, the teams are usually smaller, so you would be expected to do more.
-You will be better respected within your work and having more responsibility never looks bad on a CV.
+Shift work can be an opportunity to take on more responsibility and this can look great on your CV.

-So whilst shift work has its benefits it is not necessarily for everyone due to the disruption it can cause to eating patterns and potentially your family time.
-If you can successfully plan your shifts and adjust to the new daily cycle, it is rewarding work financially, socially and for your career.
+So whilst shift work has many benefits it is not necessarily for everyone due to the disruption it can cause to normal living patterns.
+But if you can successfully plan your shifts and adjust to the new daily cycle, it is rewarding financially and socially whilst being beneficial for your career.